How to Create a Morning Routine for Kids That Actually Works

 Mornings already carry enough emotion.

-A visual plan:
+A visual routine can:

-• Limits repeated instructions
+limit repeated instructions

-• Helps children track their own progress
+help children track their own progress

-• Gives them a starting point when they feel overwhelmed
+give them a starting point when they feel overwhelmed

-But it lowers the volume.
+But it lowers the intensity.

 The Build Your Own Morning Routine Printable

-This tool was designed for real mornings — the rushed ones, the forgetful ones, the emotional ones.
+The Build Your Own Morning Routine Printable was designed for real mornings — the rushed ones, the forgetful ones, the emotional ones.

 It includes:

-• A blank routine builder page
+a blank routine builder page

-• An icon cut-out sheet
+an icon cut-out sheet

-• A completed example
+a completed example

-• A simple parent guide
+a simple parent guide

 You build it together.